AilaLu/mern-google-auth-boilerplate/README.md

 3. Set up environment variables

-   create .env file both inside client and server directory and copy the varibales in .env.example in each directory.
+   Create .env file both inside client and server directory and copy the variables in .env.example in each directory.

 ## Google OAuth 2.0 Setup